-From Tucson to Flagstaff and everywhere in between, the sun intensely beats down on homeowners across Arizona.
+From Tempe to Flagstaff and everywhere in between, the sun intensely beats down on homeowners across Arizona.
 Shading is only one element of how protected you feel against the elements, though.
 Something you might be neglecting is the orientation of your house.
 The direction your house is facing plays a significant part in natural lighting and energy usage.
 With that in mind, what are the differences between north-facing and south-facing houses?

-Why It Matters
+Why It Matters?

 Right from the start of your home selection process, it’s important to gauge how natural light interacts with windows and certain rooms.
 Observe how sunlight interacts with different rooms several times over the course of a day to get the most complete picture possible.
 The matter of house orientation may be less vital in other areas with more moderate climates, but here in Arizona, any assistance in coping with intense summers is welcome.

 For those who are looking for an abundance of sunlight in their home, south-facing houses are preferable.
 Naturally, during Arizona heat, this might not be the most viable option.
 But elsewhere in the United States and in other corners of the world, a south-facing house is highly sought after.
 The natural light and warmth are welcome additions in countries like the United Kingdom, where the overcast and often cold climate makes south-facing homes and gardens a luxury.